 I also like buying flood insurance in the middle of the summer when the forecast here in California is for endless days of sunshine.

-That is what we are facing now with the volatility index (VIX) where premiums have been hugging the 12%-14%% range for the last several months.
+That is what we are facing now with the volatility index (VIX) where premiums have been hugging the 12%-14%% range recently.
 Get this one right, and the profits you can realize are spectacular.

-You may know of this from the talking heads, beginners, and newbies who call this the “Fear Index”.
-Long-term followers of my Trade Alert Service profited handsomely after I urged them to sell short this index two years ago with the heady altitude of 47%.
+You may know of this from the talking heads, beginners, and newbies who call this the ?Fear Index?.
+Long-term followers of my Trade Alert Service profited handsomely after I urged them to sell short this index at the heady altitude of 47.

 For those of you who have a PhD in higher mathematics from MIT, the (VIX) is simply a weighted blend of prices for a range of options on the S&P 500 index.
 The formula uses a kernel-smoothed estimator that takes as inputs the current market prices for all out-of-the-money calls and puts for the front month and second month expirations.